Tenza/configurations/ArchLinux Installation/4 - Installations.md

 #### Fonts

-The following set of fonts are UTF8 fonts, they are universal and should be generally usefull for the average user.
+The following set of fonts are UTF8 fonts, they are universal and should be generally useful for the average user.

 <pre>
 pacman -S ttf-dejavu ttf-freefont ttf-liberation ttf-droid ttf-inconsolata